amatus/gnunet-web/README.md

 1. Execute `lein run`
 2. Open http://localhost:3000/gnunet.html

-We're a long way from running GNUnet in the browser.
-Currently we have the topology daemon and the transport, ats, and core services running as shared workers and the peerinfo service provided by the browser window thread.
+Each GNUnet service running in its own [Web Worker] thread.
+The APIs used by the services to schedule tasks, communicate with each other, and load plugins are implemented as emscripten js libraries.

 To debug a shared worker in chrome open chrome://inspect and click the "inspect" link next to the http://localhost:3000/js/gnunet-service-transport.js shared worker.

-Eventually we will have each GNUnet service running in its own [Web Worker] thread.
-The APIs used by the services to schedule tasks and communicate with each other is being implemented in javascript.

   [gnunet]: https://gnunet.org
   [webrtc]: http://www.webrtc.org